• Menu

 Conrad Lookout is the tallest remaining tower on the St. Joe.

 Restoration work is proposed by a partnership between the FFLA Idaho Chapter and the St. Joe.
-As of the summer of 2020 it didnt appear that any work was in process – could be that projects have been stalled due to Covid and large scale fire seasons that have sent resources to other areas.
+As of the summer of 2020, it didn’t appear that any work was in process -it could be that projects have been stalled due to COVID and large-scale fire seasons that have sent resources to other areas.

 The tower is listed on the National Historic Lookout Register.